norvig/paip-lisp/docs/chapter19.md

 ```

 We will adopt the convention that the semantics of a word can be any Lisp object.
-For example, the semantics of the word "1" could be the object 1, and the semantics of "without" could be the function set-di fference.
+For example, the semantics of the word "1" could be the object 1, and the semantics of "without" could be the function `set-difference`.
 The semantics of a tree is formed by taking the semantics of the rule that generated the tree and applying it (as a function) to the semantics of the constituents of the tree.
 Thus, the grammar writer must insure that the semantic component of rules are functions that expect the right number of arguments.
 For example, given the rule